serverless/blog/posts/2018-05-02-fn-serverless.md

 ---
-title: "Fn Project Brings Containerized Function to your cloud of choise & on-prem"
+title: "Fn Brings Containerized Cloud Agnostic Functions to a cloud near you"
 description: The Fn project is an open-source container-native serverless platform that you can run anywhere -- any cloud or on-premise
 date: 2018-05-02
 layout: Post